Crunchyroll, LLC: Acquisition by Navarre Corporation

-Second stint as an independent company
+Navarre divestiture; Nico Nico partnership

 On May 27, 2010, Navarre Corporation announced that it began negotiating a potential sale of Funimation.
 It was also announced that if the sale took place, Funimation would be reclassified as a "discounted operation" starting in the first quarter of 2011.
 On September 16, 2010, Navarre announced that six potential buyers were interested in acquiring Funimation.
 In the first quarter of 2011, Navarre reclassified Funimation as "discounted operations".
 On April 4, 2011, Navarre released a statement announcing that Funimation had been sold to a group of investors that included original owner Gen Fukunaga for $24 million.
 It was also announced that Navarre would remain as exclusive distributor of Funimation's titles.

 On October 14, 2011, Funimation announced a partnership with Niconico, the English language version of Nico Nico Douga, to form the Funico brand for the licensing of anime for streaming and home video release.
 From this point on, virtually all titles simulcasted by Niconico were acquired by Funimation.
+On February 18, 2012, Funimation announced that it would launch its video streaming app on April 6, 2012.
 In 2014, Funimation released Dragon Ball Z: Battle of Gods to theaters in partnership with Screenvision.
 Based on its success, Funimation launched its own theatrical division in December 2014.
 On June 22, 2015, Funimation and Universal Pictures Home Entertainment announced a multi-year home video distribution deal.
 The deal allowed UPHE to manage distribution and sales of Funimation's catalog of titles.
 Universal began distributing Funimation's titles in October of that year.

-In January 2016, Funimation introduced a new logo and announced the rebranding of their streaming platform as "FunimationNow".
+In January 2016, Funimation introduced a new logo and announced their streaming service, FunimationNow.
 In April 2016, they launched their service in the UK and Ireland.
 On September 8, 2016, Funimation announced a partnership with Crunchyroll.
 Select Funimation titles would be streamed subtitled on Crunchyroll, while select Crunchyroll titles would be streamed on FunimationNow, including upcoming dubbed content.
 In addition, Funimation would act as the distributor for Crunchyroll's home video catalog.

-On May 18, 2017, Shout!
-Factory acquired the North American distribution rights to In This Corner of the World, with a U.S. theatrical release to take place on August 11, 2017, co-released by Funimation Films.